cloudblue/connect-eaas-core/docs/tutorials/webapp/ui.md

 ```

-and `settings.js` with the following:
+Provide the following code to `settings.js`:

 ```js
 import createApp, {